TeamNoLs/PS5-Bot/README.md

 The AlphaBot has a two main responsibilities: it can call and run any and all SigmaBots (in paralllel if specified) and it executes the primary stealth procedure used to avoid detection.
 Additionally it serves as a very nice template for housing all of the SigmaBot run procedures.
 Using this format makes parallel processing much simpler as well as keeping track of notification system and stealth ops.

 The SigmaBot is the main character here.
 These are the actual web crawlers that boot up the wbsites and execute the crawl path.
 They utilize a number of different techniques but it really boils down to starting up the driver (with the specified configurations), finding/assigning each of the xpath/css objects specified (depends on the website, I know it shouldn't but css wasn't working at times), and completing the path.

-I use a run file that initilaizes the AlphaBot and calls all subsequent commands to work the bot....
-I'll pick this back up tomorrow
+There is only one AlphaBot, but there can be an infinite number of SigmaBots.
+The run process starts by initializing the AlphaBot.
+This also starts up the notification bot (sends an email to the user when a ps5 is located).
+From there, a number of different configurations can be set that impact the SigmaBots' profile.
+Once these settings are in place, the SigmaBot (representing what specific task needs to be accomplished) is called as a method of the AlphaBot.
+This is where the user is able to enable the "parallel crawler" functionality which allows X number of bots to run in parallel on the local CPU's avaialable.

 ## Documentation
 Overviews on all the major folders/files